 The fort played a significant role in many wars, including WWI and WW2.

-Dauphin Island Sea Lab
+Meet the Sea Creatures at the Dauphin Island Sea Lab

-The Sea Lab welcomes school student tours, research students and professionals to use their resources for fieldwork and projects.
+The sea lab welcomes school student tours, research students, and professionals to use their resources for fieldwork and projects.

-Indian Shell Mound Park
+Witness a Piece of History at Indian Shell Mound Park

-Apart from historical importance, the park also hosts several rare plants and herbs planted for medicinal purposes.
+Indian Shell Mound Park also hosts several rare plants and herbs planted for medicinal purposes.

-Also, visitors can write the names of the birds they saw on the little whiteboard outside the park entrance.
+Visitors can write the names of the birds they saw on the little whiteboard outside the park entrance.